ballerina-platform/ballerina-lang/misc/json-to-record-converter/README.md

    RecordProperty recordProperty;
 };
 ```
-There can be many JSON child objects with the same field name, those JSON objects will be mapped into a single Ballerina record where its intersecting fields are required Ballerina fields and the differencing fields are optional Ballerina fields.
-(This is explained in scenario 2)
+There can be many JSON child objects with the same field name.
+Those JSON objects will be mapped into a single Ballerina record where its intersecting fields are required Ballerina fields and the different fields are optional Ballerina fields.
+(This is explained in the section [Optional fields within the same JSON object](#optional-fields-within-the-same-json-object))

-#### Scenario 07: JSON object with different field values
+#### JSON object with different field values
-This is the scenario when there are two JSON child objects with the same field names, and the child objects have fields with the same name but different types of values.
+This scenario has two JSON child objects with the same field names and the child objects have fields with the same name but different types of values.

-JSON
 ```json
 {
   "recordProperty": {"name": "tom", "age": 5}, "recordProperty": {"name": "tom", "age": "tom"}
 }
 ```
-Ballerina

 ```ballerina
 type RecordProperty record {
    string name;